I'm Glad My Mom Died: Reception

-The book sold out within 24 hours of going on sale at retailers including Amazon, Target, and Barnes & Noble.
-That same month it became a number one New York Times Best Seller for non-fiction in both hardcover and E-book, selling over 200,000 copies across all formats in its first week of release.
+The book sold out within 24 hours of going on sale at retailers such as Amazon, Target, and Barnes & Noble.
+That same month it became a number one New York Times Best Seller for non-fiction in both hardcover and e-book, selling over 200,000 copies across all formats in its first week of release.
+As of early October 2023, it remained on the hardcover list 60 consecutive weeks.
+According to Rolling Stone, the book has sold more than three million copies as of July 2025.
+It was also one of the most borrowed titles in American public libraries during 2023 and 2024.

-I'm Glad My Mom Died was met with "rave" reviews from critics, with review aggregator Book Marks reporting that none of the nine reviews were negative or mixed.
 In a starred review, Publishers Weekly called the book "Insightful and incisive, heartbreaking and raw."
 Kirkus Reviews, which also gave a starred review, wrote that the book is, "The heartbreaking story of an emotionally battered child delivered with captivating candor and grace."

-Dave Itzkoff of The New York Times wrote that the memoir was, "A coming-of-age story that is alternately harrowing and mordantly funny."
+Nina Li Coomes of The Atlantic called it "a layered account of a woman reckoning with love and violence at once."
+Dave Itzkoff of The New York Times wrote that the memoir was "a coming-of-age story that is alternately harrowing and mordantly funny."